What is Legume Pulses about?

 How is this site different?

-This site specializes on edible legumes and pulses.
+This site specializes in edible legumes and pulses.
 So if you want to identify your peas or beans we are a good place to start your research.
-However, I also cover useful tips on gardening, sprouting, preserving and cooking legumes and pulses.
+However, I also cover useful tips on gardening, sprouting, preserving and cooking legumes, and pulses.
 Not to mention you can also find easy to prepare recipes.

 Why I started Legume Pulses

 Hi there, I'm Brett Standeven.
 I have always had a strong interest in botany and growing plants.
 But it was living in Japan which gave me the inspiration for the site.
 The Japanese enjoy a very traditional diet of fresh vegetables and fruits.
 And it's not uncommon to have 6-10 different vegetables for dinner.
 Many of which are beans such as Edo Mame, Adzuki, and Kuro Mame.

 But in America and Western Europe, we also have a strong culture of eating beans and peas with hundreds of varieties available.
 What happened to our traditional way of eating?
 So this site was born to help those who are interested in growing and cooking legumes of all varieties available to us but don't know how to identify and use them.

 If you want to contact me here's a link to the Contact Page.

 About the blog owner and writer